Surya-098/Guvi_Project_1/README.md

 7. Verify the user is created
 8. Log out from application
 9. Re Login to application using the above created user

+Find the Test data and Pageobjects file in Testdata folder Find the Methods collection in the Test_code folder Find the main Pytest file-'test_main.py' in the Main folder